nasa/openmct/docs/src/guide/index.md

 such as the [Apache HTTP Server](http://httpd.apache.org/).
-In this configuration, the HTTP server would be configured to proxy (or reverse proxy) requests at specific paths to the various external services, while providing Open MCT Web as flat files from a different path.
+In this configuration, the HTTP server would be configured to proxy (or reverse proxy) requests at specific paths to the various external services, while providing Open MCT as flat files from a different path.
-* If a single server component is being developed to handle all server-side needs of an Open MCT Web instance, it can make sense to serve Open MCT Web (as flat files) from the same component using an embedded HTTP server such as [Nancy](http://nancyfx.org/).
+* If a single server component is being developed to handle all server-side needs of an Open MCT instance, it can make sense to serve Open MCT (as flat files) from the same component using an embedded HTTP server such as [Nancy](http://nancyfx.org/).
 * If no external services are needed (or if the 'external services' will just be generating flat files to read) it makes sense to utilize a lightweight flat file HTTP server such as [Lighttpd](http://www.lighttpd.net/).
-In this configuration, Open MCT Web sources/resources would be placed at one path, while the files generated by the external service are placed at another path.
+In this configuration, Open MCT sources/resources would be placed at one path, while the files generated by the external service are placed at another path.
-* If all external services support CORS, it may make sense to have an HTTP server that is solely responsible for making Open MCT Web sources/resources available, and to have Open MCT Web contact these external services directly.
+* If all external services support CORS, it may make sense to have an HTTP server that is solely responsible for making Open MCT sources/resources available, and to have Open MCT contact these external services directly.
 Again, lightweight HTTP servers such as [Lighttpd](http://www.lighttpd.net/) are useful in this circumstance.
-The downside of this option is that additional configuration effort is required, both to enable CORS on the external services, and to ensure that Open MCT Web can correctly locate these services.
+The downside of this option is that additional configuration effort is required, both to enable CORS on the external services, and to ensure that Open MCT can correctly locate these services.

 Another important consideration is authentication.
-By design, Open MCT Web does not handle user authentication.
-Instead, this should typically be treated as a deployment-time concern, where authentication is handled by the HTTP server which provides Open MCT Web, or an external access management system.
+By design, Open MCT does not handle user authentication.
+Instead, this should typically be treated as a deployment-time concern, where authentication is handled by the HTTP server which provides Open MCT, or an external access management system.

 ### Configuration
 In most of the deployment options above, some level of configuration is likely